 The Marriott Bonvoy American Express credit card usually offers 20,000 Marriott Bonvoy points for signing up.
 These convert to 6,667 miles in 40+ different airlines including Avios.
 It has a £75 fee, refunded pro-rata if you cancel.

-For the other partners, it is the only Visa or Mastercard in the UK which allows you to earn miles in these programmes.
+If you collect points with HSBC’s other partners, it is the only Visa or Mastercard in the UK which allows you to earn miles in these programmes and it is worth jumping in.
 Unfortunately, the tough eligibility criteria for HSBC Premier mean only some Head for Points readers can apply.

 The application form for the HSBC Premier Mastercard can be found here.